 The new Mission was named Servicemen for Christ Baptist Missions, Inc. The building was dedicated on April 17, 1967 and became the first headquarters for a Servicemen’s Center.
 Rev. Charles Boone, Pastor of Clearview Baptist Church, became one of the mssions most faithful supporters.
 Each of the servicemen reached by the Woolstons was taken to Clearview Baptist Church where they were baptized and discipled.

 Two more servicemen centers were soon opened—one at Camp Lejuene in Jacksonville, North Carolina, and the other at Mayport Naval Base in Jacksonville, Florida.
 The Tolstons moved to the North Carolina Center and the Woolstons to the Florida Center.
 Rev. Charles Robinson, the Woolston’s son-in-law, was appointed the first director of Servicemen for Christ Baptist Mission.
 Rev. Kent Edwards served as Executive Director from 1973 until 1984, when Dr. H. Philip Kissinger, Chaplain Colonel in the US Army, became General Director.
-He now serves as “Director Emeritus” and Army Sergeant Major (Retired) Doug Carragher is the General Director.
+He now serves as “Director Emeritus”.

 Missionaries Rev. and Mrs. Dave Price were added to the ranks shortly after the Mission began.
 Brother Price developed an effective follow-up and discipleship program for the new converts.
 Other ministries followed including a Christian Servicemen’s Center at Fort Meade, Maryland, at Fort Riley, Kansas, at Fort Leonard Wood, Missouri, and several others in Hawaii.
 Overseas military churches sprang into existence as well in England and Germany.
 Later, more works in the States were started at Fort Eustis and Fort Lee, Virginia, Fort Stewart, Georgia, Fort Bragg, North Carolina, and Fort Knox, Kentucky.
 Time and expansion brought trials and hindrances to the Mission, but God’s grace has always sustained this vital ministry that has been responsible for the salvation of thousands of service members.